 When Jessica and I changed the way we taught writing to the EBW Approach, our students’ outcomes wildly improved.
 No matter how inexperienced your students may be with academic writing, the simple framework and approach we created will elevate your students’ writing and help them achieve results you can’t yet imagine.

-Get the strategies to change the writing game in your classroom by joining us for our FREE mini course: Three Essentials for Teaching Literary Analysis.
-We can’t wait to see you there!
+Get the strategies to change the writing game in your classroom by adding your name to the EB Writing Program Waitlist by clicking here: Three Essentials for Teaching Literary Analysis.

 Tune in now to hear: